 Regardless of your level in school, your residency status is verified during the initial admissions process.
 If after this initial residency verification process you are determined to be an out of state resident, you will need to complete the Residency Application for New York State Tuition Purposes.
-Students who are initially determined to be New York State residents will not need to complete any further verification and will billed at the in-state tuition rate.
+Students who are initially determined to be New York State residents will not need to complete any further verification and will be billed at the in-state tuition rate.

 Being a resident of New York State includes the decision to abandon one’s former state of domicile, and establish in New York, a domicile which is more than the mere presence that enrollment at the university implies.
 Living in New York State to attend college does not make you a permanent resident of New York State.
 You do not acquire a New York State domicile by being physically present in New York for a period of twelve (12) months.